aubergine10/js-validators/README.md

 ### isClass( value )

+> :warning: Transpiled code (eg. Babel, TypeScript, etc) will almost always convert ES6 classes in to normal functions and the resulting "classes" would elicit a `false` result from `isClass()`.

 Returns `true` if `value` is an actual ES6 `class`, otherwise `false`.

 This is similar to `isConstructable`, but filters out normal functions.

-Remember that transpiled code (eg. Babel, TypeScript, etc) will almost always convert ES6 classes in to normal functions, so use with care!

 ### isDate( value )